nordic-institute/REST-adapter-service/README.md

     ```
     java -jar -DpropertiesDirectory=/my/custom/path rest-adapter-service.jar
     ```
-2. The directory `rest-adapter-service` in the users home directory
+2. The directory `rest-adapter-service` in the users home directory (for example `/home/rest-adapter-service/rest-adapter-service`)
 3. The directory `/etc/rest-adapter-service` (Linux only)
 4. As a fallback, the default configuration shipped with the WAR (classpath)